 The EBM, available from On Demand Books was named by Time Magazine as one of 2007’s inventions of the year.
 It is called “an ATM for books” as it prints a book to order within minutes.

-The book is chosen from a catalogue available online via the custom software.
-It is then downloaded, printed with a colour cover, perfect bound, trimmed, and pops out the end of the machine in under 10 minutes (time depends on the size of the book printed).
+The book is chosen from a catalog available online via custom software.
+It is then downloaded, printed with a color cover, perfect bound, trimmed, and pops out the end of the machine in under 10 minutes (time depends on the size of the book printed).

 Currently, it is mainly available in North America for university customers, but word is spreading.
-There are now machines in the UK, Australia, Egypt and Canada – here is a list of locations.
-There are more articles and press releases here.
+There are now machines in the UK, Australia, Egypt and Canada.

 Unfortunately, there was no one in the shop in Melbourne who knew how to work the machine so I was not able to watch it in action and purchase a book.
 This is the downside of the beginning of a new tool, but as more customers join and the technology improves, there will be more machines out there.
 Luckily, you can watch the video below to see the machine in action!